Can You Get A Z-Pack Prescription Online?

 A study was published in 2012 indicating that azithromycin, the generic name for Z-Pack, may increase the risk of cardiovascular deaths, especially among patients with a high baseline risk of cardiovascular disease.
 As a result of this study, the US Food and Drug Administration (FDA) issued a warning about potential cardiac problems with Z-Pack in March 2013.

-The study found that Z-Pack could increase the QT interval, which can lead to cardiac problems in certain patients.
+The study found that Z-Pack could prolong the QT interval (abnormal heart rhythm) and cause other cardiovascular events, which may in turn result in potential cardiac related complications in certain patients.

 A 2016 study contradicted the 2012 study and said that among older adults without long-QT syndrome, the risk of death is no greater for Z-Pack than it is for other antibiotics.